mozilla-services/heka/docs/source/pluginconfig/logstreamer.rst

 Single Rotating Logfile
 -----------------------

-This is the basic use-case that LogfileInput handled previously, where a single logfile should be read that the system may rotate/truncate at some time (hopefully not using truncation though that condition is handled).
+This is the basic use-case where a single logfile should be read that the system may rotate/truncate at some time (hopefully not using truncation though that condition is handled).
 Log rotation inherently has a risk that some loglines written may be missed if the program reading the log happens to die at exactly the wrong time that the rotation is occuring.

 An example of a single rotating logfile would be the case where you want to watch /var/log/system.log for all new entries.
 Here's what the